Jesse Eisinger: Financial and investigative reporting

-Eisinger was hired as a senior reporter by the nonprofit investigative newsroom ProPublica in 2009.
+In 2009, Eisinger was hired as a senior reporter by ProPublica, the nonprofit investigative newsroom.

 Pulitzer Prize

-In 2009, Eisinger began work on a series of stories, “The Wall Street Money Machine,” that revealed how Wall Street's morally questionable practices had led to the worst financial crisis since the Great Depression.
+In 2009, Eisinger began work on a series of stories, The Wall Street Money Machine, "that documented the lead up to the 2008 financial crisis", revealing how Wall Street's morally questionable practices had led to the worst financial crisis since the Great Depression.

-Co-authored with Jake Bernstein, the series was awarded the Pulitzer Prize for National Reporting in 2011.
+Co-authored with Krista Kjellman Schmidt, and Jake Bernstein, and authored by Cora Currier, and Paul Steiger, the 2010-2014 5-year, 61-story series was awarded the Pulitzer Prize for National Reporting in 2011.
 It was the first Pulitzer Prize awarded to a group of stories published in a digital-only format.

 Other awards

 Eisinger was a New America Fellow in 2016 and 2017.

 Eisinger's Wall Street series was also nominated for the 2011 Goldsmith Prize for Investigative Reporting.
 He would be nominated again for the Goldsmith in 2015 for a series of stories about the Red Cross, written with Justin Elliott of ProPublica and NPR’s Laura Sullivan.

 In 2015, Eisinger was honored with the Gerald Loeb Award for his Wall Street commentary.